 Elective modules include: Political Participation and Pressure Groups in an Age of Global Politics; Health, Self and Society; Developmental Psychology; Violence, Crime and Conflict; The Psychology of Human Nature: Evolution and Behaviour; Business and Society; Developmental Psychology; Sociology of Consumer Culture; Counselling; Environment and Society.

 Dissertation (core), elective modules include; Social Psychology, Developments in Counselling, The Body in Contemporary Life, Crime, Criminology and The Justice System, Sport and Exercise Psychology, Biological Foundations of Behaviour, Clinical Psychology and Mental Health, Terrorism, People and Places, Forensic Psychology, Global Development, Media, Culture and Society.

-4 Highers at BBBB including English or another English based subject.
-You may be required to attend an interview.
+4 Highers at BBBC including an English based subject.

 School of Applied Social Studies